Managing data sources

 Authentication token types

-Several type fo authentication scheme are supported.
+Several authentication scheme types are supported.
 If you don’t see the one you need here, please get in touch.

 Basic authentication